blackJJW/resume/resume_en.md

     - **Full Stack Developer**
       - Developed web applications connected to AI servers using Spring Boot, JavaScript, HTML, CSS, and Redis
       - Designed and improved UI for viewing images and videos with user experience in mind
+      - Implemented real-time video and event stream rendering using WebSocket, WebCodecs, and HTML5 Canvas
     - **MLOps Developer**
       - Processed AI-based video using DeepStream, GStreamer, and FFmpeg
       - Developed real-time video processing servers applying AI models